Self-discipline is Self-domination

 Dealmaking allows you to address cognitive dissonance without self-deception.
 It keeps you aligned with yourself and it frees up energy otherwise spent on compartmentalizing.
 Self-alignment is more effective than self-discipline.

-Like anything worthwhile this is a practice.
-There’s no such thing as a quick fix.
-No one will ever air-drop you to the top of the mountain — but some paths are more worthwhile and less dangerous.
+Like anything worthwhile, this is a practice.
+There are no quick fixes.
+No one will ever air-drop you to the top of the mountain — but some paths are easier than others.

 - Daniel